The Content Consistency Gap: How to Build Brand Trust Like a ’90s Sitcom

 If you've worked in marketing for more than fifteen minutes, you've heard the advice: "You need to be consistent with your content."

-It's the marketing equivalent of "eat your vegetables" – universally accepted as good advice, yet somehow still ignored by many of us who know better.
-(Sorry, no brussel sprouts for me.)
+It's the marketing equivalent of "eat your vegetables" – universally accepted as sound advice, yet somehow still ignored by many of us who know better.
+(Sorry, no Brussels sprouts for me.)

 If you're trying to grow a brand, your content needs to do more than make an entrance.
 It needs to stick around.

-And there’s no better example of this than the NBC TV show, Friends, the iconic sitcom that ran for 10 seasons, generated over $1 billion annually in syndication revenue, and still ranks among the most streamed shows worldwide, decades after its finale.
+And there’s no better example of this than the NBC TV show, the iconic sitcom Friends.
+The show ran 10 seasons, generated over $1 billion annually in syndication revenue, and remains among the most streamed shows decades after its finale—proof that staying power is built on consistency

 But here’s what’s often overlooked: Friends wasn’t an instant hit.
-The TV show about six young people living in New York City featured relatively unknown actors, the pilot had okay ratings, around 22 million viewers, thanks to NBC’s already popular "Must See TV" block, which also included Seinfeld, Mad About Your and ER, but it still didn't top the charts.
+The show about six young people living in New York City featured relatively unknown actors.
+The pilot had decent ratings, around 22 million viewers, thanks to NBC’s already popular "Must See TV" block, which also included Seinfeld, Mad About You, and ER; however, it still didn't top the charts.

-What turned Friends into a cultural phenomenon and a major hit show was its reliability.
-Week after week, Thursday after Thursday, viewers knew where to find the on-again, off-again romance of Ross and Rachel.
+It wasn’t shock value that turned Friends into a cultural phenomenon and a major hit show.
+It was its reliability.
+Showing up week after week, Thursday after Thursday, viewers knew where to find the on-again, off-again romance of Ross and Rachel.
 The characters became familiar friends.
 The jokes felt like inside references.
-And over time, the show didn’t just entertain us, it became part of people’s routines.
+And over time, the show didn’t just entertain us; it became part of people’s routines.

 That’s the power of consistency.